-Last fall, I shared a quick look at the recipe for southern-style deviled egg dip in an Instagram post and thought I would give y'all a proper recipe for this appetizer that works for different diets, which makes it a perfect menu item for potlucks.
-In fact, I once carried this to an office holiday potluck and it was allll gone by the end of the lunch.
-One thing that makes deviled egg dip perfect for group events is that it fits into a number of different diet regimens but is still absolutely delicious.
+Awhile back, I shared a quick look at the recipe for southern-style deviled egg dip on my Instagram and thought I would give y'all a proper recipe for this appetizer that works for different diets, which makes it a perfect menu item for potlucks.
+In fact, I once carried this to an office holiday potluck and every last bit was gone by the end of the lunch!
+One thing that makes my deviled egg dip perfect for group events is that it fits into a number of different diet regimens but is still absolutely delicious.
 Whether you're on the keto diet, gluten-intolerant, a vegetarian, or a traditional omnivore like me, you can enjoy it, no problem!
 Let's get into the details.

-As far as how to serve deviled egg dip, just spoon it into a bowl and pick whatever dippers you like.
-Here, I used celery sticks and buttery crackers.
 To complete the look, garnish the dip with chopped chive, paprika, and cayenne.
-Trust me and don't skip this step.
-In addition to providing the deviled egg aesthetic, these garnishes add important flavor points.
-It wouldn't be southern without a little kick, right?
+Please do not skip this step.
+In addition to providing the traditional deviled egg aesthetic, these garnishes add important flavor points.
+Firstly, it wouldn't be southern without a little kick, right?
 That is where the cayenne comes in.
 I also add a healthy dose of hot sauce before blending everything together.
-I hope you'll try this recipe for yourself.
-It's perfect for Easter brunch but you don't really need an excuse to make it.
-You also won't need much time as it takes just 20 minutes to make---and only five minutes if you're using pre-boiled eggs!
-You simply cannot beat it.
-Here are more easy appetizer ideas you'll love, including avocado deviled eggs.
-As always, thank you so much for reading!
+Chive adds some brightness and the paprika adds a touch of sweet pepperiness.
+I love to serve this dip for Easter brunch.

 Classic deviled egg flavors in an easy, two-step dip.